 - We read to children every day.
 We choose these books carefully as we want children to experience a wide range of books, including books that reflect the children at Kirkby and Great Broughton School and our local community as well as books that open windows into other worlds and cultures. - Every classroom has an inviting book corner that encourages a love for reading.
 We curate these books and talk about them to entice children to read a wide range of books. - In Reception, children have access to the reading corner every day in their free flow time and the books are continually refreshed. - Children from Reception onwards have a home reading record.
-The parent/carer records comments to share with the adults in school and the adults will write in this on a regular basis to ensure communication between home and school. - As the children progress through the school, they are encouraged to write their own comments and keep a list of the books/authors that they have read. - Children across the school have regular opportunities to engage with a wide range of Reading for Pleasure events (book fairs, author visits and workshops, national events etc).
+The parent/carer records comments to share with the adults in school and the adults will write in this on a regular basis to ensure communication between home and school. - As the children progress through the school, they are encouraged to write their own comments and keep a list of the books/authors that they have read. - The school library is made available for classes to use as well as in break times.
+Children across the school have regular opportunities to engage with a wide range of Reading for Pleasure events (book fairs, author visits and workshops, national events etc).